 A number of further studies will offer additional insights into the impact of MUP on crime as a key social harm.
 These will include studies on Ambulance Call-outs, Hospital Admissions and Deaths, and the relationship between minimum pricing for alcohol and illicit substance use.

-Read briefing paper and full report - Evaluation of the impact of alcohol MUP on crime and disorder, public safety and public nuisance
+For more information, read the Evaluation of the impact of alcohol MUP on crime and disorder, public safety and public nuisance briefing paper and full report.